This is a guest blog post by Victor Rosado, Senior Consultant, 'Salesforce Change Management and Training' at Synergetics

 3. Arrange by Process

-Next, you'll want to make sure that your articles, videos, scenarios, datasheets, etc. are organized and arranged by process.
-This will provide your employees with direction and alleviate frustration when it comes to searching for guidance.
-They key here is it makes your CRM training manual searchable.
+Next, you'll want to make sure that your articles, videos, scenarios, datasheets, etc. are organized to be referenced by process.
+This will provide your employees the ease to recall where to go for information and alleviate frustration when it comes to searching for guidance when needed.
+The key here is to create manuals easily searchable due to process relevance then to organize by the CRM software data architecture.

-For example, there could be 15 different ways to field customer calls depending on which department the employee is in.
-Within those departmental differences, there could 20 different conversational guidelines based on call details.
-If these guidelines are arranged by process, your employees will be able to find the information they need to successfully take the calls.
+For example, there could be 15 different ways to log a customer calls depending on which department the employee is in.
+Within those departmental differences, there could be 20 different conversational guidelines based on call details.
+If these guidelines are arranged by process, each employee will be able to find the information they need to successfully take the calls and log the appropriate activity in the CRM.

 Rather than, "Hi, can I put you on hold."